simboonlong/word-cli/README.md

 # Word CLI

-Word command line interface to get useful information from a chunk of text.
+Command line interface to get useful information from a chunk of text.

 ## Install